Pakistani PM must appear before new investigative team, court rules

 Opposition leader Khan first called for an investigation into Sharif, whom his party has accused of corruption.

-Initially, Sharif and his ruling party rejected calls for a commission into the Panama Papers allegations, but after massive protests across the country the panel was formed.
+Initially, Sharif and his ruling party rejected calls for a commission into the Panama Papers allegations, but after massive protests across the country, the panel was formed.
 Sharif and his family have denied any wrongdoing.

-The hearings officially ended on February 2017.
-No judgment date was announced at the time.